Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

-For a given neighbourhood, $N$, we form a restricted MIP based on $N$ as follows.
-For each block $b$ that \textit{does not belong to} $N$, we fix the mining decisions relating to that block to their values in the current best solution.
-The decisions we consider fixing for a block $b$ are the block start and depletion binaries $z^t_{b}$ and $y^t_{b}$ and the flow variables $f^t_{pij}$.

-We consider two different levels of fixing: S/D; and S/D + Flow.
-Under S/D, we fix only the block start and depletion variables for blocks that do not belong the neighbourhood $N$.
-Under S/D + Flow, which we abbreviate to S/D + F in our analysis of results, we fix the block start and depletion variables for blocks outside of $N$, and the flow variables for blocks that \textit{do not belong to the same pit as any block in} $N$.
+\textbf{Fixing variables} We consider two different levels of fixing: S/D; and S/D + F. Under S/D, we fix only the block start and depletion variables for blocks that do not belong the neighbourhood $N$.
+Under S/D + F, we \textit{additionally} fix the flow variables for blocks that \textit{do not belong to the same pit as any block in} $N$.
 We anticipate that for most blocks, we will not be able to radically change the time at which they are mined in a single iteration of LNS.
-We define an \textit{unfix window} $UW$ such that for any block $b$ whose decision variables are to be unfixed in an LNS solve, they are unfixed in the window [$S_b - UW$, $F_b + UW$] where $S_b$ denotes the period in which $b$ is first extracted, and $F_b$ the period in which it is depleted.
-If $b$ is never fully depleted, or is never extracted at all, $F_b + UW$ is set to the end of the planning horizon.
-If $b$ is never extracted, $S_b - UW$ is set to the start of the planning horizon.
-The purpose of the unfix window is to control the size of each LNS MIP.
+We define an \textit{unfix window}, $UW$, to control the size of each subproblem.
+For any block whose decision variables are to be unfixed, they are only unfixed in a time range starting $UW$ periods before the block is first mined, to $UW$ periods after the block is depleted (or the end of the horizon if it is never depleted).
+If the block is never mined, its decision variables are left unfixed across the entire horizon.